robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Creating dictionary variables
 '''''''''''''''''''''''''''''

-Dictionary variables can be created in the variable table similarly as list variables.
+Dictionary variables can be created in the Variable section similarly as list variables.
 The difference is that items need to be created using `name=value` syntax or existing dictionary variables.
 If there are multiple items with same name, the last value has precedence.
 If a name contains